Jogeswar98/Documentation/README.md

 sudo ./UEMS_LinuxAgent.bin

 ```

 ![shared image (8)](https://github.com/user-attachments/assets/c3c17252-7790-4e1a-bcef-6b03a320f460)

-The EC Manage Engine has been installed successfully.
+The ManageEngine Endpoint Central has been installed successfully.
 Kindly check the same in the portal and approve it.

 ## 4. Antivirus Installation

 Step 1.
-Now, enter the Downloads folder where the Antivirus package is located .
+Now, enter the Downloads folder where the Antivirus package is located:

 ```
 cd Downloads/

 ```
-To verify the package is available for not we can use the mentioned below command
+To verify the package is available, we can use the command mentioned below
 ```
 ls
 ```